Modelling LAEs in the Epoch of Reionization with OBELISK: Estimate of

 None of the estimators presented in this section are sufficient to predict the range of escape fractions we see in our data.
 However, in Figure \ref{fig:peak_sep} we see a clear trend where lines of sight with higher $A_{UV}$ tend to have lower \fescLyC than lines of sight with lower $A_{UV}$.
-A similar trend has already been shown both in simulations \citep[e.g.][]{Ma_2020, Yeh_2023} and in observations of low redshift LyC leakers \citep{Chisholm_2022, Saldana_Lopez_2022}.
-We investigate this behavior further in our sample by looking at the peak separation as a function of the dust attenuation, color-coded by the Lyman continuum escape fraction, shown in figure \ref{fig:A_UV}.
+A similar trend has already been shown both in simulations \citep[e.g.,][]{Ma_2020, Yeh_2023} and in observations of low-redshift LyC leakers \citep{Chisholm_2022, Saldana_Lopez_2022}.
+We investigate this behavior further in our sample by looking at the peak separation as a function of the dust attenuation, color-coded by the LyC escape fraction, shown in figure \ref{fig:A_UV}.

-Here we can clearly see that the lines of sight with both low peak separation and low dust attenuation are those that have high LyC escape fraction.
-For our sample, 68\% of sightlines with $v_{\rm sep}<300$ and $A_{UV}<1$ have \fescLyC$>$10\%, while outside of this selection only 1.6\% of sightlines have \fescLyC$>$10\%.
+Here, we can clearly see that the lines of sight with both low peak separation and low dust attenuation are those that have a high LyC escape fraction.
+In our sample, 68\% of sight lines with $v_{\rm sep}<300$ and $A_{UV}<1$ have \fescLyC$>$10\%, while outside of this selection only 1.6\% of sight lines have \fescLyC$>$10\%.
 Moreover, both quantities can be found with observations, meaning that it should be possible to get better estimates for LyC escape fractions from observations of \lya{} profiles if the dust attenuation is also taken into account.
-We want to stress again that our values for \fescLyC are not strongly dependent on the presence of dust in the run, and therefore relation we see is due to the amount of \hi in a sightline, which is a quantity traced by dust attenuation.
+We want to stress again that our values for \fescLyC are not strongly dependent on the presence of dust in the run, and therefore the relation we see is due to the amount of \hi in a sight line, which is a quantity traced by dust attenuation.